wilsonpage/blog/_posts/2015-01-17-the-perfect-amd-setup.markdown

 tags: javascript modules
 ---

 I've been using AMD for a various projects for a while.
-It has some advantages over CommonJS solutions (like Browserify).
+It has some advantages over CommonJS solutions (like Browserify), but the downside of complex package install.

-- It's trivial to load modules 'lazily' (later on demand) and the dependencies just magically resolve.
-- Testing doesn't require special test builds; just `require()` the module to test.

 One thing I never like about AMD was having to maintain a large `paths` config to resolve third-party package sub-dependencies.
 Here's an example of one of these: